adolfont/caes005-introduction-to-functional-programming/2022/01_introduction.md

 - Empty set
 - Infinite sets
 - Finite sets
-  - The ones we are interested on have one or more elements
+  - The ones we are interested in have one or more elements
      - \{1958, 1962, 1970, 1994, 2002\}

 ### Basic properties of sets